jfbus/jsontypes/README.md

 * standard, non nullable types : null maps to the zero value (0, "", ...)
 * nullable types (null is different from zero)
-* read-only types (unmarshal does not update the value, marshal marshals the struct value)
+* read-only types (unmarshal throws an error, marshal marshals the struct value)

 Examples :